Data Processing Addendum

-The types of Personal Data and categories of Data Subject about whom the Personal Data relates are determined and controlled by Client in its sole discretion.
+The types of Personal Data and categories of Data Subject about whom the Personal Data relates are determined and controlled by Counterparty in its sole discretion.

 Obligations and Rights of the Controller:

-The obligations and rights of Client are set out in the General Terms and this DPA.
+The obligations and rights of Counterparty are set out in the General Terms and this DPA.

 DETAIL OF PROCESSING PERSONAL DATA

 For the purposes of Article 26(2) of Directive 95/46/EC, or a successor law or regulation including the GDPR, for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection.

 Counterparty (the "data exporter”) and Processor (the "data importer”) each a "party”; together "the parties”, HAVE AGREED on the following Contractual Clauses (the Clauses) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the data exporter to the data importer of the personal data specified in Exhibit 1.

 For the purposes of the Clauses:

 (a) 'personal data', 'special categories of data', 'process/processing', 'controller', 'processor', 'data subject' and 'supervisory authority' shall have the same meaning as in Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data;